 BE CHOOSY WITH DOWNLOADS

 You’re probably aware that downloading attachments from unknown senders in your inbox is a big no-no because it can infect your system with a virus, trojan horse, phishing malware, and other similar files.
 But, aside from email, you should also be careful with the apps you download to your mobile device.
 Always download from official app stores and double-check the reputation and credibility of the app developer.
+A lot of cybercriminals use heap spraying technique to gain access to your device, so be very careful with the developers you trust.

 USE STRONG PASSWORDS